piastry/cifs-utils/mount.cifs.rst

   try to connect on port 445 first and then port 139 if that fails.
 Return an error if both fail.

-servernetbiosname=arg
+netbiosname=arg
-  Specify the server netbios name (RFC1001 name) to use when attempting to setup a session to the server.
+  Specify the client netbios name (RFC1001 name) to use when attempting to setup a session to the server.
 Although rarely needed for mounting to newer servers, this option is needed for mounting to some older servers (such as OS/2 or Windows 98 and Windows ME) since when